A - Z Guidance

 (See also: Project Costs)

-This includes, but is not limited to counselling, group therapy, play therapy, art therapy.
+This includes, but is not limited to, counselling, group therapy, play therapy, drama therapy and art therapy.

 We expect all organisations offering formal, professional counselling or therapeutic interventions to: